-The Department of Geosciences at Western Michigan University takes great pride in the sense of family that we have maintained ever since our founding in 1965.
+The Department of Geological and Environmental Sciences at Western Michigan University takes great pride in the sense of family that we have maintained ever since our founding in 1965.
 Your contribution enriches the experience for current and future students, faculty, and staff by adding an extra margin of excellence to our program which, as a result, helps us to attract top faculty and students.
 Additionally, your contribution creates opportunities for research, scholarships, field opportunities, fellowships, campus enhancements and more.
-Join us by making a gift to the Department of Geosciences at WMU today.
+Join us by making a gift to the Department of Geological and Environmental Sciences at WMU today.

 Endowments and scholarships